 One of these was I Am a Barbarian, a novel written in 1941 but not published until 1967.

 I Am A Barbarian (1967)

 By the late 1930s Burroughs had become a victim of his own success.
-His legion of fans demanded increasingly formulaic and repetitive sequels, leaving him unable to kill off Tarzan, his most successful character.
-I Am A Barbarian was Burroughs' last attempt to write something new, only for the novel to be abandoned and unpublished in his lifetime.
+His legion of fans demanded increasingly formulaic and repetitive sequels, leaving him unable to stop writing Tarzan, his most successful character.
+I Am A Barbarian was Burroughs' last completed attempt to write something new, only for the novel to be abandoned and unpublished in his lifetime.